 This blog aims to help you create buzz around your events and to increase ticket sales by exploring the following topics:

 How to boost ticket sales with short-term offers

-Flash sales are a great way to create awareness and buzz about your event.
+Flash sales are one of the online event promotion ideas that help create awareness and buzz about your event.
 By creating a flash sale for a limited time only, you can control how many of these discounted tickets are purchased.
-A flash sale is a great way to increase ticket sales during low ticket buying times, for example a week before payday, or after Christmas.
-They can also be used to link to certain events, for example, why not do seasonal flash sales, such as discounts for Valentine’s Day or Mother’s Day for example?
+A flash sale is a great example of how to increase ticket sales during low buying times such as a week before payday or after Christmas.
+They can also be used to link to certain events – for example, Valentine’s Day or Mother’s Day.

-To incentivise people to buy their ticket early, offer an exclusive limited discount on tickets for early bird purchasers.
-Not only does this encourage attendees to register early, it helps create hype around the event (really handy if you don’t have the line-up finalised for your event).
-People will often share the fact they are attending the event via social, so an early bird offer could really drive awareness to your event.
+One way to minimise the stress is to incentivise people to buy their ticket early.
+To do just that, offer an exclusive limited discount on tickets for early bird purchasers.
+Not only does this encourage attendees to register early, but it also helps to create hype around your event – which is really handy if you don’t have the line-up finalised.

 Whether it’s for your super fans, VIPs, or any other group, you can use access codes to offer unique special offers for a select number of ticket buyers.
 Don’t worry about other potential attendees finding out about this super-duper offer, as you can hide that ticket type and assign an access code, allowing that select group to access their unique ticket.

-Whereas with the access codes different ticket types were hidden, public discount codes can be seen by anyone.
-This type of discount is a great way to offer lower price tickets for customer segments/specific audience type.
-This could mean giving a specific discount to students, for specific ticket types.
+With the access codes, different ticket types were hidden.
+But public discount codes can be seen by anyone.
+This type of discount is a great way to offer concession price tickets for customer segments or specific audience types – concession tickets meaning lower prices for the likes of students and pensioners.